D1ll4nT/DFW-JP-PrecinctMapper/replit.md

 ### Data Storage Solutions
 The application currently uses an in-memory storage system for development purposes:

-- **Precinct Data**: GeoJSON format storing precinct boundaries, demographics, and administrative information
+- **Precinct Data**: Comprehensive GeoJSON format storing 23 JP precinct boundaries with detailed coordinate data from the North Texas Evictions Project
 - **Geocoding**: Mock geocoding service for address-to-coordinate conversion
-- **Database Schema**: Defined using Drizzle ORM schemas with PostgreSQL dialect configuration for future production deployment
+- **Database Schema**: Simplified Drizzle ORM schemas focused on boundary data without demographic information, configured for PostgreSQL

 ### Authentication and Authorization
 Currently, the application does not implement authentication or authorization mechanisms, as it serves public geographic data.
 The architecture is prepared for future implementation if user-specific features are required.